 One need look no further than the paychecks of top oil and gas company CEOs to realize who the real beneficiaries of drilling America’s public lands are.
-Over the past ten years, oil and gas companies drilling on public lands – which include some of the largest, most profitable corporations like Exxon Mobil, Chevron, ConocoPhillips, EOG Resources and QEP Resources – have raked over $500 billion in profits.
+Over the past ten years, oil and gas companies drilling on public lands – which include some of the largest, most profitable corporations like Exxon Mobil, Chevron, ConocoPhillips, EOG Resources and QEP Resources – have raked over $500 billion in overall profits, including from public lands drilling.
 And because the federal government’s fiscal terms for public lands drilling are woefully outdated and extremely favorable to the industry, American taxpayers are only recouping just a fraction of these profits in royalties and taxes even though it’s the American people’s shared resource.

 Together, Exxon Mobil, Chevron, ConocoPhillips, EOG Resources and QEP Resources hold about 14,300 federal oil and gas leases.
 This amounts to about 35% of all federal leases, as there were 40,150 at the end of FY 2016.

 Public Lands – Major Oil and Gas Leaseholders

 |Company||Profits: 2007 – 2016 (Billions)*||# of Leases*||Acres Leased*|

 *Data obtained from LR2000 public federal leasing database.